Investing in the stock market can be confusing. It doesn’t have to be. Here’s my attempt at creating clarity out of the chaos.

 - Learn more: How to Invest in Bonds

-Real Estate While home ownership and house flipping can be considered a form of investing when I discuss real estate investing I am referring to owning a property that you rent out is another form of real estate investing.
+While homeownership and house flipping can be considered a form of investing, when I discuss real estate investing, I am referring to owning a property that you rent out is another form of real estate investing.
 Having a tenant pay the mortgage of your property while it appreciates can be an attractive option for many.

 - Learn more: How to Invest in Real Estate

-Commodities Commodities are goods that are uniform in quality and utility regardless of source.
+Commodities are goods that are uniform in quality and utility regardless of source.
 For example, corn, wheat, flour, gold, silver, and oil are all examples of commodities.
 Commodities fall into two categories: soft and hard.
-Things that grow, such as corn, wheat, and flour are considered soft commodities.
+Things that grow, such as corn, wheat, and flour, are considered soft commodities.
 Gold, silver, and oil are considered hard commodities.
-You can invest in the commodities in a variety of ways, but you’re essentially betting the price of the commodity will go up or down, and you’ll profit from the difference.
+You can invest in the commodities in various ways, but you’re betting that the price of the commodity will go up or down, and you’ll profit from the difference.

 - Learn more: How to Invest in Commodities